AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 <details markdown="1">
 <summary>General</summary>
 <br/>
 The idea of reference types (as opposed to value types) goes back to Fortran.
-Though, now I think about it, assembly languages have addressing modes that are "reference types" -- where a value (register) is used as a memory address (reference/pointer).
+Though, now I think about it, even assembly languages have addressing modes that are "reference types" -- where a value (register) is used as a memory address (reference/pointer).
 This contrasts with "immediate addressing", where there is no memory address just a value.

 **Fortran**

-In Fortran, when you use a variable as a function (subroutine) parameter the address of the variable is placed on the stack.
+In Fortran, when pass a variable as an argument to a function (subroutine), the address of the variable is placed on the stack.
 When the function makes use of the parameter it is actually working with the original variable (but with a different name), and dereferencing it through the address.

 This way of passing parameters came to be called "pass-by-reference".
 It was error-prone, resulting in bugs - for example, if a parameter was assumed to be just an "input" parameter but was (deliberately or inadvertently) modified, it could have bewildering consequences.

 **Algol**

 When Algol appeared a few years later they avoided this problem by making parameters "pass-by-value" (by default).
-Algol (and Pascal, etc) optionally allows pass-by-reference in case you wanted to return a value, or for efficiency if you wanted to pass a large object.
+Algol (and Pascal, etc) optionally allow pass-by-reference in case you wanted to return a value, or for efficiency if you wanted to pass a large object.

 **C**

 C is derived from Algol - so uses "value" types.
-It does **not** have pass by reference, but you acheive the same effect by taking the address of a variable (using the `&` operator).
+It does **not** have pass by reference, but you achieve the same effect by taking the address of a variable (using the `&` operator).

 In this way, C is much more like assembly, a pointer is an address -- you must explicitly dereference it (using the * operator).
 This makes things more obvious than the reference types of other languages.
-(Possibly a drawback is that it is easy to create bugs by dereferencing through NULL or even uninitialized pointers.)

 Note that types in C have some "optimizations" (because passing large objects on the stack is inefficient).
-First, whenever you use an array in C you get a pointer to the first element*.
+First, whenever you use an array in C you get a pointer to the first element.
 Also, originally in C you could **not** pass a struct to a function - only a pointer to it - though this restriction was later removed.

 **Java**